nonik0/CardputerLegoTrainControl/README.md

 Function|Description
 ---|---
-Aux2 | Shows last color detected by sensor, resume after stop Port Control Up|toggle "speed up" action: increment speed, off Port Control Stop|toggle "stop" action: stop until interrupt (button on train or aux2 key), wait 2s/5s/9s and continue, off Port Control Down|toggle "speed down" action: decrement speed, off Function Shift + Port Key | change trigger color (defaults green, red, yellow)
+Aux2 | shows last color detected by sensor, resume after stop Port Control Up | toggle "speed up" action: increment speed, off Port Control Stop | toggle "stop" action: stop until interrupt (button on train or aux2 key), wait 2s/5s/9s and continue, off Port Control Down | toggle "speed down" action: decrement speed, off Function Shift + Port Key | change trigger color (defaults green, red, yellow)

 When a distance/color sensor is plugged in, it will be auto-detected and the port function will change.
 The sensor should attached to the train facing down onto the track.
 The color sensor will trigger three different auto-actions when it sees the corresponding color on the button (colors can be changed).
 The sensor distance is also measured and the train motor will turn off if the distance measured is too great (i.e. the train tips over on the track).